mobiledeeplinking/mobiledeeplinking-ios/README.md

 ## Build

 This library follows the iOS Framework build process laid out [here](https://github.com/jverkoey/iOS-Framework).
-The library will be provided in a `.framework` file and on Cocoapods when released.
+The library can be found in the releases/ folder.

 To build from source: